-The Oregon Tech Library is a Cooperating Collection of the Foundation Center.
-As a member of this nationwide network of libraries, community foundations, and other nonprofit agencies, the Oregon Tech Library provides visitors with free public access to grantmaker directories, books on fundraising and nonprofit management, and the Foundation Center's electronic database, Foundation Directory Online Professional.
-The fully searchable database includes the entire universe of over 100,000 foundations, corporate giving programs, and grantmaking public charities in the U.S.; a database of over 2.2 million recently awarded grants; and a keyword-searchable database of over 700,000 recently filed IRS Forms 990 and 990-PF.
-A companion maps based database, Philanthropy In/Sight is also available.
-These databases are for in-library use only.
+The Oregon Tech Libraries are a Cooperating Collection of the Foundation Center.
+As a member of this nationwide network of libraries, community foundations, and other nonprofit agencies, the Oregon Tech Libraries provide visitors to the Learning Resources Center on the Klamath Falls campus with free public access to grantmaker directories, books on fundraising and nonprofit management, and the Foundation Center's electronic databases, Foundation Directory Online Professional, Foundation Grants to Individuals Online and Philanthropy In/Sight.
+These fully searchable databases include information on over 120,000 foundations, corporate giving programs, and grantmaking public charities in the U.S.; a database of over 3 million recently awarded grants; and a keyword-searchable database of over 1 million recently filed IRS Forms 990 and 990-PF.
+These electronic resources are accessible through computers located in the Learning Resources Center on the Klamath Falls campus.

 The Foundation Center's print collection is located on shelves at the east (far) end of the main Reference area.
 It includes grantmaker directories, and books on fundraising and nonprofit management.
 Grants collection books are cataloged in the library's online catalog.
 These books can be used in the library but not checked out.

 Most of the funders listed in the Grants collection directories provide grants only to tax-exempt nonprofit organizations.
 As a rule, neither private nor government grants are available for small business development.
-The Oregon Tech Small Business Development Center may be able to provide information on loans or sources of expertise for small business entrepreneurs.
+The Small Business Development Center at Klamath Community College may be able to provide information on loans or sources of expertise for small business entrepreneurs.